-(PI: Cardemil) [Recently Completed]
+(PI: Cardemil) [Completed Project]

 The FCSP is a novel depression prevention program that we developed for low-income Latina mothers.
 Because the FCSP was developed specifically for this population, we attend to issues of culture throughout the intervention.
 In particular, we integrate cultural factors into the structure of the program, the content of the program, and the delivery of the program.
 We have written up several papers from this work that describe our attention to cultural factors.